Zabeau Bellanton

-Elisabeth "Zabeau" Bellanton (1751-d. after 1782), was a French slave trader.
+Elisabeth "Zabeau" Bellanton (c.
+1751 – after 1782), was a slave trader.
 She is known to have been the most successful business woman in the French colony of Saint Domingue prior to the Haitian Revolution.

 Life

 Zabeau Bellanton's background is largely unknown.
 She lived in Cap-Haïtien and was listed as a mulatresse, a free woman of color.
-Her father was unknown, and although she had a daughter listed to be a quarteronne, no lover or spouse is known, and the daughter bore her own name Bellaton.
+Her father was unknown, and although she had a daughter listed to be a quarteronne, no lover or spouse is known, and the daughter bore the name Bellanton.

-Zabeau Bellanton was to become the most successful business woman in the colony, a success somewhat unusual for both her combined gender and race in Saint Domingue.
+Zabeau Bellanton was the most successful businesswoman in the colony, somewhat unusual for both her gender and race.
 While the free people of color often engaged in business, and the Gens de couleur in Saint Domingue was particularly known as the most wealthy in the Caribbean, the number of truly wealthy free colored were nevertheless small.
-While it was unusual for white women to engage in business, it was common for free women of color to do so: two thirds of the clients of color appearing before the notaries in Cap-Haïtien or Port-au-Prince to buy or sell property in 1776-1789 were women.
-However, only three of them; Zabeau Bellanton of Cap-Francais, Jeanne-Genevieve Deslandes of Port-au-Prince, and Anne Rossignol of Cap-Francais, was counted as truly wealthy.
+While it was unusual for white women to engage in business, it was common for free women of color to do so: Two-hirds of the clients of color appearing before the notaries in Cap-Haïtien or Port-au-Prince to buy or sell property in 1776-89 were women.

+However, only three of them — Bellanton, Jeanne-Genevieve Deslandes of Port-au-Prince, and Anne Rossignol of Cap-Francais — were counted as truly wealthy.

 In Saint Domingue, it was very common for free women of color to become a kept mistress of a white man who, when he died or left to settle in France, left her with money or property, enabling their former mistresses to support themselves as business women, and most colored business women had this background.

 Bellanton was unusual in the sense that she, as far as it was known, started and developed her business by herself rather than on money left to her by a former white lover.